blueskan/flixer/README.md

 **TODOS**
 - We need more testing.
 - Different input support and more output support strategy
-- Documentation needs to be some improvement :D
+- Maybe automatic template generation?!

 If you want to contribute with any idea or code feel free to send me an e-mail via me@batikansenemoglu.com or pull request.